frb-mpls-cde/survey-of-native-nations-support/02 Okta How-to Guide.md

 # Logging into Okta

-The next time you log into Okta, you will see a screen that prompts you to send yourself a code via either email or text message.
+The next time you log into Okta, you will see a screen that prompts you to send yourself a code via either email.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/126e3060-7b0f-40f2-b4a6-e36ee0e7050d" width="50%">
 </p>

-Click on “Send me the code” and a code will be sent to either your email or your cellphone (depending on which multifactor authentication system you set up in the prior section).
+Click on “Send me the code” and a code will be sent to your email.

 # Resetting Your Password